ReactiveSets/toubkal/README.md

   ;

   // Merge function for sales and employees
-  // Returns sales with employee names coming from employee model function merge( sale, employee ) {
+  // Returns sales with employee names coming from employee flow function merge( sale, employee ) {
       // Employee can be undefined because this is a left join if ( employee ) return extend( { employee_name: employee.name }, sale )